mik-jozef/chalk/notes/spec-notes.md

     let a = { b: b }; // No error `b` is not declared let b = { a: a };
   ```
+  optional parameters followed by mandatory parameters
+  module system, including full support of cyclic dependencies
+  as full support of cyclic definitions as possible ("use before declare" error
+    is not a program error, it's a sign of a bad language)
 semantics problem:
   ```
   fn libFunc({ Int | Null optionA = null, String | Null optionB = null }) {